Baguio Philippines Travel Guide: Hotels, What to Do & Itinerary

 Nuns and volunteers from the international congregation of The Religious of the Good Shepherd Sisters run the convent, with profits from Good Shepherd going to charity.

-Students of the Mountain Maid Training Center and Development Inc. also create the products as part of the congregation’s livelihood program to poor female students from Kalinga and Bontoc.
+Students of the Mountain Maid Training Center and Development Inc. also create the products as part of the congregation’s livelihood program for poor female students from Kalinga and Bontoc.

 Visit Historic Houses